Our TeamComing together is a beginning; keeping together is progress; working together is success. - Henry Ford

 He has received his BS degree in Electrical and Electronics Engineering from TOBB University of Economics and Technology, Turkey.
 He completed an internship in RIVeR Lab, in the summer of 2014 and worked on a assistive robot for elderly people.
 He also completed an internship in KOVAN Lab, METU, Turkey and worked on object recognition with a humanoid robot called ‘iCub’.
 He is interested in human-robot interaction, robot learning and perception.
 He now focus on enhancing perception capabilities of a humanoid robot called ‘Valkyrie’.
 More information about him and his work can be found at: kelestemur.com

-Kurt Waage is currently working towards a master’s degree in mechanical engineering as well as a leadership certificate from the Gordon Institute of Engineering Leadership at Northeastern University.
-Kurt is currently working on optic flow for the BIOSwimmer project at RIVeR Lab.
+Kurt Waage is a fellow of the Gordon Engineering Leadership Program, and is currently working towards a master’s degree in mechanical engineering at Northeastern University.
+Kurt is currently working on monocular, optical flow based navigation and perception for the BIOSwimmer project at RIVeR Lab.
 Previous to NU, Kurt worked as a Non-Commissioned Office in the US Army Infantry.
 Upon exiting the military, Kurt attended Colorado State University in Fort Collins, CO where he received a Bachelor of Science in Mechanical Engineering and Aerospace Engineering.
-Kurt is interested in optic flow based navigation for vehicles in harsh environments.
+Kurt is interested in optical flow based navigation and perception for vehicles in harsh environments.

 Michael Janov is a 4th year undergraduate student at Northeastern University studying Computer Engineering with a minor in Mathematics.
 In spring 2016, he interned at the Autonomy Incubator lab of NASA Langley Research Center developing payload communications and mating systems for unmanned vehicle platforms.
 In 2015, he completed a co-op working in the Avionics Systems Integration group at SpaceX Hawthorne designing Falcon 9 and Falcon Heavy test support equipment and cable harnessing.
 Michael particularly enjoys working on astronautical robotic applications and system-level design and planning.